freshteapot/learnalist/docs/api.spaced_repetition.overtime.md

 # Note
 - User info on spaced repetition over time, only is cleared once all items have been added and have viewed once.

-# Adding a list for spaced repetition overtime
+# Adding a list for spaced repetition over time
 - Codename: Dripfeed
-- Dripfeed, adding an item overtime, tightly coupled to the user interacting with entries in spaced repetition
+- Dripfeed, adding an item over time, tightly coupled to the user interacting with entries in spaced repetition

 # Example api request
-- Trigger adding the list items overtime
+- Trigger adding the list items over time

 ```sh
 curl -XPOST 'http://127.0.0.1:1234/api/v1/spaced-repetition/overtime' -d'